datacarpentry/wrangling-genomics/setup.md

 ## Amazon Cloud

-Most of the genomics lessons from data carpentry currently use amazon cloud.
+Most of the genomics lessons from Data Carpentry currently use Amazon Cloud.

-We don't currently know if we'll keep using amazon cloud or not.
+We don't currently know if we'll keep using Amazon Cloud or not.

 ## Required software